mrlooi/glTF-js-utils/README.md

         rightTangent: [0.1,0.2,0.3], // xyz
         leftTangent: [1,2,3], // xyz (similar to FBX, leftTangent means leftTangent for NEXT FRAME)
         leftTangentWeight: [0.2,0.4,0.6], // xyz

-        include: [0, 2] // means include x z keyframe (and exclude y) // THIS IS JUST A PLACEHOLDER },
+    },
     {
         time: 0.3,